chungkky/2017-08-02_Collaborating-with-Git/Lessons-01.md

 #### Shared Repository Model
 - For small projects where you are basically in the same physical space (e.g. lab with offices near each other).
 - Be careful!
 You are cloning the main repository.
-- Everyone has push and pull access to the central repo.
+- Everyone has push and pull access to the central repo, so be careful and:
   - Never commit to the master directly.
   - Always do your work on a different branch from master.

 #### Basic Shared Repository Workflow
 - update your local repo with `git pull origin master`,